silshack/inls161fall2016/_posts/2016-09-19-websites-and-markup.md

 http://jekyllthemes.org/themes/daktilo/

+### Clone and make a new repo for your site

+Once you have chosen a Jekyll theme for your site, **Clone** it, make a new repository for it that you own, **Push** to that repository (following the instructions that pop up when you make a new repo), make appropriate changes to turn it into our own, and then you can get to work on customizing the look and feel of the site.

+When we make changes to Jekyll's configuration, we are ostensibly telling it where to find different necessary files for rendering the site, like our CSS file.

+Let's take a look at different ways of linking.
 Good advice:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;Write the best code possible today and be completely unattached to it and willing to delete it tomorrow.&quot;<a href="https://t.co/mBAJhip0KP">https://t.co/mBAJhip0KP</a></p>&mdash; Adam Wathan (@adamwathan) <a href="https://twitter.com/adamwathan/status/747429538930393088">June 27, 2016</a></blockquote>